 }

 We create a variable named guess.
 But wait, doesn’t the program already have a variable named guess?
 It does, but helpfully Rust allows us to shadow the previous value of guess with a new one.
-Shadowing lets us reuse the guess variable name rather than forcing us to create two unique variables, such as guess_str and guess for example.
+Shadowing lets us reuse the guess variable name rather than forcing us to create two unique variables, such as guess_str and guess, for example.
 We’ll cover this in more detail in Chapter 3, but for now know that this feature is often used when you want to convert a value from one type to another type.

 We bind this new variable to the expression guess.trim().parse().
 The guess in the expression refers to the original guess variable that contained the input as a string.
 The trim method on a String instance will eliminate any whitespace at the beginning and end, which we must do to be able to compare the string to the u32, which can only contain numerical data.
 The user must press enter to satisfy read_line and input their guess, which adds a newline character to the string.
 For example, if the user types 5 and presses enter, guess looks like this: 5\n.
-The \n represents “newline”.
-(On Windows, pressing enter results in a carriage return and a newline, \r\n).
+The \n represents “newline.”
+(On Windows, pressing enter results in a carriage return and a newline, \r\n.)
 The trim method eliminates \n or \r\n, resulting in just 5.

 The parse method on strings converts a string to another type.
 Here, we use it to convert from a string to a number.
 We need to tell Rust the exact number type we want by using let guess: u32.
 The colon (:) after guess tells Rust we’ll annotate the variable’s type.
 Rust has a few built-in number types; the u32 seen here is an unsigned, 32-bit integer.
 It’s a good default choice for a small positive number.
-You’ll learn about other number types in Chapter X
+You’ll learn about other number types in Chapter 3.

-Additionally, the u32 annotation in this example program and the comparison with secret_number means that Rust will infer that secret_number should be a u32 as well.
+Additionally, the u32 annotation in this example program and the comparison with secret_number means Rust will infer that secret_number should be a u32 as well.
 So now the comparison will be between two values of the same type!

 Comp: Note that there is an emoji in the below paragraph

 The parse method will only work on characters that can logically be converted into numbers and so can easily cause errors.
 If, for example, the string contained A👍%, there would be no way to convert that to a number.
-Because it might fail, the parse method returns a Result type, much as the read_line method does (discussed earlier in “Handling Potential Failure with the Result Type”).
+Because it might fail, the parse method returns a Result type, much as the read_line method does (discussed earlier in “Handling Potential Failure with Result” on page XX).
 We’ll treat this Result the same way by using the expect method again.
 If parse returns an Err Result variant because it couldn’t create a number from the string, the expect call will crash the game and print the message we give it.
 If parse can successfully convert the string to a number, it will return the Ok variant of Result, and expect will return the number that we want from the Ok value.

-Let’s run the program now!
+Let’s run the program now:

 $ cargo run